Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 a tree frog on a leaf

-These frogs have a smaller and slimmer body profile compared to other frogs and claw-shaped bones for toes (terminal phalanx) and suction pads beneath their toes.
+These frogs usually have a smaller and slimmer body profile compared to other frogs and claw-shaped bones for toes (terminal phalanx) and suction pads beneath their toes.
 These distinctive features enable them to easily climb trees and hunt insects like flies, crickets, and beetles that they eat for sustenance.

-The tree frog is an amazing creature with incredible adaptations, allowing them to flourish in their ecosystems.
+Tree frogs have incredible adaptations, allowing them to flourish in their ecosystems.
 Here are a couple of fascinating tree frog facts to start your conversations and expand your knowledge.

 ave divider ah

-The 12 Interesting Tree Frog Facts
+The 11 Interesting Tree Frog Facts

 1. Tree Frogs Croak to Attract Potential Mates